wordfence/wordfence-cli/docs/Output.md

 	Scanning path: /var/www/
 	Scanning path: /home/user/

-Files found that match a siganture matches are printed in the output as well.
-There are additionally the `--verbose` and `--debug` options that can be used to get further information about what Wordfence CLI is doing unde the hood.
+Files found that match a signature matches are printed in the output as well.
+There are additionally the `--verbose` and `--debug` options that can be used to get further information about what Wordfence CLI is doing under the hood.

 ## Report Formats